Big-Data-ETSIT/practica_creativa/README.md

   ## Start the prediction request Web Application

-  Set the `PROJECT_HOME` env variable with teh path of you cloned repository, for example:
+  Set the `PROJECT_HOME` env variable with the path of you cloned repository, for example:
    ```
   export PROJECT_HOME=/home/user/Desktop/practica_creativa
    ```